Quentin18/newspapers/index.md

 {% include newspapers.html %}

 ## First analyses
-A first overview of our data set allows us to extract some interesting information.
+A first overview of our data set allowed us to extract some interesting information.

 ### Who are the speakers?